 - Emotional issues – Those with CP often find themselves judged by society.
 It can be very difficult to deal with the social stigma.
 This can require lifetime psychological therapy and medication and can cause substantial pain and suffering for the child and his loving family.

 If you believe your baby was injured during pregnancy or birth due to a doctor’s negligence, you shouldn’t bear the consequences alone.
 Your baby should have the financial support he likely will require for a lifetime of living with CP.
 You might be able to obtain financial compensation that will help your child receive the treatment he needs throughout his life.
-Contact the cerebral palsy attorneys of Lowenthal & Abrams, Injury Attorneys, P.C. to discuss your case.
+Contact the Philadelphia cerebral palsy lawyers of Lowenthal & Abrams, Injury Attorneys, P.C. to discuss your case.
 We will listen to what happened and give you our honest opinion.
 There is no charge for the consultation.